 Starting and restarting play

 At the beginning of every quarter or after a goal is scored, play starts from the centre of the court with a "centre pass".
 These passes alternate between the teams, regardless of which team scored the last goal.
 A centre pass is made by a player in the "centre" position who must have one foot grounded within the centre circle.
 As the game restarts, only the player in the 'Centre' position from each team are allowed in the centre third of the court.
 When the umpire blows the whistle to restart play, players in the positions "Goal Attack", "Goal Defence", "Wing Attack" and "Wing Defence" can move into the centre third, where the centre pass must be caught.
+If the ball touches the ground outside the court boundaries, then a member of the team that was not the last to touch the ball before it went out is able to throw the ball back into the court to restart play.

 Positions